-As demonstrated in Figure 3, CE services can be delivered by connecting together OVCs through an ENNI, therefore using different operator CENs.
-OVC service attributes are defined in [MEF 26.1].
+As shown in Figure 3, CE services can be delivered by connecting together OVCs through an ENNI, therefore using different operator CENs.

-MEF has defined a set of three standardized classes of service (CoS) in [MEF 23.1], as well as a fourth for synchronization in [MEF 22.1].
-As well, CoS performance objectives for a number of defined metrics are specified and grouped into performance tiers.
+MEF has defined a set of three standardized classes of service (CoS) in [MEF 23.2], as well as a fourth for synchronization in [MEF 22.2] in support of mobile backhaul.
+Elastic services that allow modification of service attributes related to CoS, in support of cloud services, are specified in [MEF 47].
+In addition, CoS performance objectives for a number of defined metrics are specified and grouped into performance tiers.